 The Design Management Master course is all about creative but systematic processes.
 Key ingredients are optimism and empathy, experimentation and holistic thinking.
 Within interdisciplinary teams, Master’s degree students develop solutions to problems in the area of design, be they in relation to strategy design, service design or human centered design. [+]

-Design thinking is at the core of this programme.
-It is practised in interdisciplinary teams and applied to real time projects with the industry where design and management merge into innovation.
+Design thinking is at the core of this program.
+It is practiced in interdisciplinary teams and applied to real-time projects with the industry where design and management merge into innovation.
 In creative professions, the demand for management knowledge and qualifications has risen sharply in recent years.

 The Master’s course in Design Management is aimed primarily at designers who wish to apply a comprehensive understanding of design to real tasks and processes.
 Ideal professionals distinguish themselves through broad expertise and indepth knowledge.

 Therefore, applicants from a completely different background are welcome, be they engineers, natural scientists or creative people.
 During their studies, the Master’s degree students learn to adopt a management and design perspective – in short, they foster innovations through “Design Thinking”.... [-]

 Design thinking employs a variety of different methods and approaches: from creative industries to finding solutions to existing problems and challenges while keeping business purposes in mind.
 Students gain expertise in design thinking through specialized courses and projects and also through the topics they choose for their Master’s thesis. [+]

 By tackling the unknown for business our students acquire the skills to learn from people, find patterns, use design principles, and turn ideas into tangible objects and devices.
 They learn to work in teams, to be user-focused and optimistic.
 Students are not only trained to work in a purely creative environment.
 The skills they learn enable them to think outside the box and solve problems for diverse groups and industries.